pearcej/pearcej.github.io/csc493/r10-testing1.md

-## R10: Initiating the Test Plan
+## R10: One Page Test Plan

 You have three tasks to complete this week:
 - Complete agile report
 - Continue progress with project and push to Github.
--
+- Complete a One Page Test Plan with Key Test Cases.
+See description below.

 ## Documentation